What are Subscription Offers, exactly?

 Apart from that, Promo Campaigns in Adapty also have some additional perks.
 While push notifications are the standard way to send promos, they are just part of the picture.
 Imagine a situation when a user ignores your pushes or turns them off whatsoever.

 Adapty provides another method: the developer can show promo as a paywall when your customer uses the app.
-Either way, whether it is a push or an in-app promo, it leads to a promo-paywall.
+Either way, whether it is a push or an in-app promo, it leads to the promo-paywall.
 Choose whatever suits your needs.

 You could also use the Sandbox mode: this allows you to send push notifications to developer builds while also removing the push daily limit.
 Sandbox simplifies the testing.